doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

 `QA-DKRZ` may be installed  either by the ``conda`` package manager or from a GitHub repository.
 Recommended is ``conda`` installing a ready-to-use package (a 64-bit processor is required).
-If you want to work with sources or use a different machine architecture, then the installation from GitHUb should be the first choice.
+If you want to work with sources, use a different machine architecture, or the ``libc`` on the destination machine is older than the one used for building the conda package, then the installation from GitHUb should be the first choice.

 Running the QA_DKRZ tool requires external tables which are not provided by conda packages (neither by QA_DKRZ from GitHub). ``qa-dkrz`` starts a script for installation and updates, when the first argument is ``install`` .